-DD posed for Girls' Day in Science
+DD participated in Girls' Day in Science

-On September 12th, it was Girls' Day in Science.
-It is Tektanken's national campaign day to attract more girls to science education and careers – and DD was included.
+September 12th marked “Girls’ Day in Science”.
+This is Tektanken's national campaign day, aimed at attracting more girls to STEM education and careers – and DD participated.

 DTU was among the 39 companies and educational institutions that invited girls from primary and secondary schools.
 At Risø, DTU's Centre for Nuclear Technologies offered a course entitled "When radiation saves lives", which focused on how radioactivity is used in cancer treatment.
 To also give the girls an impression of the problems surrounding society's radioactive waste, a visit to the centre's neighbours, Danish Decommissioning, was included.